-5.04 PROCEDURES MANUAL
+5.04 PROCEDURE MANUAL

-The Director is responsible for creating and updating, or causing to be created, a district-wide procedures manual.
-The procedures manual shall encompass all staff procedures required to operate the District according to Board approved policies.
+The Director is responsible for creating and updating, or causing to be created, a districtwide procedure manual.
+The procedure manual shall encompass all staff procedures required to operate the District according to Board approved policies.

 5.05 NAMING AND RENAMING OF PARK SITES